saiful7i/SQL-SERVER-Sample-HR-Schema/README.md

     2. Open  SQL SERVER MANAGEMENT STUDIO.
     3. Open query Prompret to Run Script.
 # Run script
-    01. Run Script 01 to create HR Database and Table
+    01. Run Script 01 to create HR Database and Table.
-    02. Run Script 02 to Insert Data into Tables
+    02. Run Script 02 to Insert Data into Tables.
-    03. Run script 03 to Perform other steps after populating data, such as indexes and comments .
+    03. Run script 03 to create indexes.

 The schema is now ready for use!